JeniaD/newcpp/DOCUMENTATION.md

 string DeleteAllChars(string s, char c);
 string DeleteAllChars(string s, string chars);
 ```
-Deleting all given `chars` from string and returns it.
+Deleting all given `char`s from string and returns it.

 *Getting `string` and `char`/`string` as parameter, returning `bool`(true if `char` is number, `false` otherwise).*
 <hr>